 When a medical-surgical nurse at University Health cares for you, you can be certain you are getting trusted, awarded care.

 Beacon Award for Excellence

-The medical intensive care unit nursing staff earned the silver Beacon Award for Excellence from the American Association of Critical Care Nurses.
+In 2022, the medical intensive care unit nursing staff in Sky Tower 9 earned the silver Beacon Award for Excellence from the American Association of Critical Care Nurses.

 This award recognizes our ICU nursing staff for:

 - Hiring and retaining quality nursing talent

 - Effectively communicating in an ICU environment

 University Hospital and University Children’s Hospital are Level I trauma centers.